flavienChamay/PyTacToc/README.md

 This project has been only tested on Linux Manjaro Nibia 20.2.1.

 ### On Linux:
-No specific dependencies are required for this project.
+No specific dependencies are required for this project, except having Python on your computer.

-## On Windows:
+### On Windows:
 No tests have been launched on Windows for the moment.

 ## Features